Why Did I Eat the Chips? A July 4th Diabetes Landmine, Explained

 By Adam Brown

-A restaurant mistake and five lessons I’m taking away from it…
+A restaurant mistake and four lessons I’m taking away from it…

 I had a low-carb breakfast beforehand – a few strips of turkey bacon and a handful of nuts – without taking any mealtime insulin.
 I carried glucose tablets on the walk, just in case of a low.
 By the time we got to the restaurant, my glucose had gone from 97 to 145 back down to 85 mg/dl.